PhreeMason/PhreeMason.github.io/_posts/2017-09-03-set_up_react_native_on_windows.markdown

     * From there click Android SDK and click the SDK Platforms tab.
     * From this tab click the show package details checkbox, then check the boxes for each android version that you would like to build apps for and click apply.

-8. After thats complete click AVD Manger Icon at the top of the Android Studio window.
+8. After that’s complete click AVD Manger Icon at the top of the Android Studio window.
     * This will show your virtual devices.
 You most likely don't have any so just create one and choose the device you would like to test your app with.
-    * After creating your vitual device run it
+    * After creating your virtual device run it

 9. Next in the command prompt run the command 'react-native start' then open a second command line and run 'react-native run-android'
     * This will compile your app and run it in the virtual device.
-    * You can use an code editor you choose to edit the code.
+    * You can use a code editor of your choice to edit the code.

-Thats it!
-Happy Coding.
+That’s it!
+Happy Coding!